aristov/htmlmodule/readme.md

 ## Compatibility

-Built-in [shim bundle](/shim/index.js) fixes browser compatibility.
+The built-in [shim bundle](/shim/index.js) fixes browser compatibility.
 It includes:

 - [Babel polyfill](http://babeljs.io/docs/usage/polyfill/)
 - [dom4 polyfill](https://www.npmjs.com/package/dom4)
 - [some author DOM shims](/shim)

+The shim bundle is used in [unit-testing](#user-content-testing) environments.

+### The shim bundle setup

 For a wide browser support you must import the shim bundle first.
-There are some ways to get it.
+There are some ways to do this.

-- use shim bundle distribution script:
+#### Use the shim bundle distribution script

 ```html
 <!-- minified shim bundle -->